 - Why exercise is important to diabetes management

 We understand your fear, confusion and frustration when it comes to managing diabetes.
 We’re here to empower you and answer your questions.

-NMC Health offers a free diabetes support group on the first Thursday of each month.
-The group is hosted by our diabetes educator and monthly topics are available through our event calendar.
+NMC Health offers a free diabetes support group on the second Thursday of each month.
+No referral necessary!
+The group is hosted by our diabetes educator with a new topic covered every month.